badrazizi/badrazizi/README.md

 - 🌱 I’m currently learning Golang🤣
 - 👯 I’m looking to collaborate with other content creators
-- 🥅 2020 Goals: writing vert.x like in Golang using [gnet](https://github.com/panjf2000/gnet) or [gev](https://github.com/Allenxuxu/gev), also stadying CCNA
+- 🥅 2020 Goals: writing first Golang tool

 ### Connect with me: